Eratigena: Identification

 Bolzern et al. (2013) provide a key to the European agelenid genera.
 Eratigena can be differentiated from Malthonica by the un-notched trochanters on legs III and IV (notched in Malthonica).
 The genus differs from Tegenaria in the number and size of the teeth on the rear margin of the chelicerae.
 Eratigena has six or more teeth, with those closer to the body of the spider being smaller.
 Tegenaria has three to six large teeth, more or less equal in size.

 Species

-As of December 2024, the World Spider Catalog accepted the following species:
+As of December 2024, the World Spider Catalog accepted the following thirty-nine species: